False memory: Children

+Children may produce higher rates of false memories than adults under certain experimental conditions due to underdeveloped attentional and source-monitoring systems.

 False memory is often considered for trauma victims including those of childhood sexual abuse.

 If a child experienced abuse, it is not typical for them to disclose the details of the event when confronted in an open-ended manner.
 Trying to indirectly prompt a memory recall can lead to the conflict of source attribution, as a repeatedly questioned child might try to recall a memory to satisfy a question.
 The stress being put on the child can make recovering an accurate memory more difficult.
 Some people hypothesize that as the child continuously attempts to remember a memory, they are building a larger file of sources that the memory could be derived from, potentially including sources other than genuine memories.
 Children that have never been abused but undergo similar response-eliciting techniques can disclose events that never occurred.

 One of children's most notable setbacks in memory recall is source misattribution.
 Source misattribution is the flaw in deciphering between potential origins of a memory.
 The source could come from an actual occurring perception, or it can come from an induced and imagined event.
 Younger children, preschoolers in particular, find it more difficult to discriminate between the two.
 Lindsay & Johnson (1987) concluded that even children approaching adolescence struggle with this, as well as recalling an existent memory as a witness.
 Children are significantly more likely to confuse a source between being invented or existent.

 Shyamalan, Lamb and Sheldrick (1995) partially re-created a study that involved attempted memory implanting in children.
 The study comprised a series of interviews concerning a medical procedure that the children may have undergone.
 The data was scored so that if a child made one false affirmation during the interview, the child was classified as inaccurate.
 When the medical procedure was described in detail, "only 13% of the children answered 'yes' to the question 'Did you ever have this procedure?'".
 As to the success of implantation with false 'memories', the children "assented to the question for a variety of reasons, a false memory being only one of them.
 In sum, it is possible that no false memories have been created in children in implanted-memory studies".